Complexlity/multimedia-app/src/writeup.md

 }
 ```

-6. Create a `useEffect` hook to run everytime the `fileType` state changes and runs the `filterByType` function
+6. Create a `useEffect` hook to run every time the `fileType` state changes and runs the `filterByType` function

 ```jsx
 useEffect(() => {